 This plan involves conduct of exploratory interviews with individuals at the various agencies.
 Depending on the agency, it may be useful to also conduct additional focus groups with agency personnel.
 The length of each participant or group interview will be determined by the size of the LEA and LEA staff availability.
 As a result, the length of a study interview is not thoroughly known at this time.
-As the study progresses, the lengths of interviews will be planned and monitored to ensure consistency with the burden estimate.
-However, the estimated likely interview population for the NIBRS modernization study’s interviews and potential re-interviews are anticipated to fall within burden hour estimates.
+The lengths of interviews will be planned and monitored closely and, as the study progresses, the most critical elements will be prioritized to ensure consistency with the burden estimate.
+By efficiently managing the scope of the interviews and utilizing best practices for maintaining the course of the conversation, the estimated likely interview population for the NIBRS modernization study’s interviews and potential re-interviews are anticipated to fall within burden hour estimates.
 The universe of potential NIBRS study questions is included with this request (Attachment 3).

 All modernization study participants will receive the NIBRS modernization study’s public information sheet (Attachment 1) and will receive a participation email (Attachment 2) introducing the study team and describing the modernization study.